 Our participation in specific major U.S. federal government programs is critical to both the development and sale of our military robots.
-For example, in the years ended January 1, 2011 and January 2, 2010, 62.7% and 40.3% of our total contract revenue was derived from our participation in the U.S. Army's BCTM program, respectively.
+For example, in the years ended December 31, 2011 and January 1, 2011, 63.2% and 62.7% of our total contract revenue was derived from our participation in the U.S. Army's BCTM program, respectively.
+The BCTM program was terminated in 2011 and additional work related to this program is currently funded on an interim basis.
 Future sales of our military robots will depend largely on our ability to secure contracts with the U.S. military under its robot programs.
 We expect that there will continue to be only a limited number of major programs under which U.S. federal government agencies will seek to fund the development of, or purchase, robots.
 Our business will, therefore, suffer if we are not awarded, either directly or indirectly through third-party contractors, government contracts for robots that we are qualified to develop or build.
 In addition, if the U.S. federal government or government agencies terminate or reduce the related prime contract under which we serve as a subcontractor, revenues that we derive under that contract could be lost, which would negatively impact our business and financial results.
 Moreover, it is difficult to predict the timing of the award of government contracts and our revenue could fluctuate significantly based on the timing of any such awards.

 Even if we continue to receive funding for research and development under these contracts, there can be no assurance that we will successfully complete the development of robots pursuant to these contracts or that, if successfully developed, the U.S. federal government or any other customer will purchase these robots from us.
 The U.S. federal government has the right when it contracts to use the technology developed by us to have robots supplied by third parties.
 Any failure by us to complete the development of these robots, or to achieve successful sales of these robots, would harm our business and results of operations.
 Our business and results of operations could be negatively affected by significant changes in the policies and spending priorities of governments and government agencies.
-Many of our government customers are subject to stringent budgetary constraints and our continued performance under these contracts, or award of additional contracts from these agencies.
+Many of our government customers are subject to stringent budgetary constraints and our continued performance under these contracts, or award of additional contracts from these agencies, could be jeopardized by spending reductions or budget cutbacks at these agencies.